Candra0x6/Roca/contracts/README.md

 ## Next Steps

-This setup is ready for implementing the Arisan+ protocol contracts:
+This setup is ready for implementing the Roca protocol contracts:
 - PoolFactory.sol
 - Pool.sol
 - YieldManager.sol